saghul/pycares/README.rst

 - Run the test with the current Python interpreter:

-  From the toplevel directory, run: ``nosetests -v -w tests/``
+  From the toplevel directory, run: ``python tests.py``

 - Use Tox to run the test suite in several virtualenvs with several interpreters

-  From the toplevel directory, run: ``tox -e py26,py27,py32`` this will run the test suite on Python 2.6, 2.7 and 3.2 (you'll need to have them installed beforehand)
+  From the toplevel directory, run: ``tox -e py27,py33,py34`` this will run the test suite on Python 2.7, 3.3 and 3.4 (you'll need to have them installed beforehand)

 Author